gt-cs2110/2110VisTool/README.md

 ## Running the Visualization Tool

-Currently, the visualization tool is hosted online using GitHub Pages: https://gt-cs2110.github.io/2110VisTool/
+Currently, the visualization tool is hosted online using GitHub Pages.
+Run it here:<br /> https://gt-cs2110.github.io/2110VisTool/

 ## Authors